esitarski/CrossMgr/CrossMgrVideo/helptxt/QuickStart.md

 #### Auto Capture

-When pressed, captures frames for the time interval __Seconds Before__ to __Seconds After__ as configured in the dialog above.
+When pressed, captures frames as specified by the __Auto Capture__ dialog described above.

-This is primarily intended when using CrossMgrVideo to follow live-action track racing.
-When you see potential inteference, pressing the __AUTO CAPTURE__ button will save the frames before and after the incident for review.

-This is much faster than searching through video.

 #### Capture

 Captures video frames as long as the __CAPTURE__ button is pressed.
-Useful for capturing traditional finishes.
+Useful for capturing finishes.

-Capture can also be triggered by a joystick button.
-Capture starts when the joystick button is pressed and stops when it is released.
+Capture can also be triggered by a joystick.
+Capture starts when the top joystick button is pressed and stops when it is released.

 #### Images